orbeon/orbeon-forms-doc/form-builder/action-syntax-examples.md

-# Action syntax examples
+# Action Syntax examples

 ## Overview

-This document provides examples of the [Action syntax](actions-syntax.md) used to define actions in Form Builder.
+This document provides examples of the [Action Syntax](actions-syntax.md) used to define actions in Form Builder.

 ## Example 1: List of Nobel Prize winners